|

 Gold

-• Estimates for toady’s export sales report have corn sales in a range between 650k and 1,400k tons with an average guess of 988k tons.
-This would compare with 1.216k tons a week ago, and it is likely that most of the business went to Mexico.
+• Estimates for today’s export sales report have corn sales in a range between 475k and 1,200k tons with an average guess of 793k tons.
+On Tuesday, a sale of 200,000 tons of corn was reported to unknown for 24/25.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.